Roasted Garlic Artichoke Soup Recipe

 Posted on 19th of March, 2010 by Lévana

-So luxurious, and quite simple to make!
+Artichoke soup is so luxurious, and quite simple to make!
 I find gorgeous frozen artichoke bottoms in the frozen section of every Kosher supermarket: Someone in the food industry, bless him, has done all the pesky job of snapping the leaves off the artichokes, and the even peskier job of scraping the fuzz off the artichoke bottoms, leaving us only with exactly what we want (perfect artichoke bottoms or baby artichoke hearts) in order to sail through the preparation of quite a few artichoke-based treats.
-Lean, nutrient-packed, different, and delicious.
+Lean, nutrient-packed, different, and delicious, they make this artichoke soup and quite a few other artichoke treats a snap to prepare.
 Did you know there was an artichoke liqueur called Cynar?
 Not for the fainthearted: Try it, it might grow on you!

 4 heads garlic